nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

     <td>DataRequirement</td>
     <td>What data is used by the module</td>
 <td>This element MUST be populated with the set of machine-processable assertions (see <code class="highlighter-rouge">GuidanceResponse.
-outputParameters</code>) which the CDSS requires in order to render the response fully.<br/>The custom value set for <code>dataRequirement.codeFilter.valueCodeableConcept</code> is http://need.link.here</td>
+outputParameters</code>) which the CDSS requires in order to render the response fully.<br/>The custom value set for <code>dataRequirement.codeFilter.valueCodeableConcept</code> is <a href="https://fhir.nhs.uk/STU3/ValueSet/UEC-ObservationCode-1">UEC-ObservationCode-1</a></td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">operationDefinition</code></td>